CCALK-work/CCALK/readme.md

 (when) CVA6 Cache Associativity Leaks the Key - Codes related to the paper

 ## About the attack
-<div style="text-align: justify">This attack is a covert channel based on the Prime & Probe technique.
+This attack is a covert channel based on the Prime & Probe technique.
 It has been developed on [**CVA6**](https://github.com/openhwgroup/cva6), an open-source CPU implementing a RISC-V architecture.
 We propose an implementation of a Prime+Probe covert-channel on an FPGA-instanciated CVA6 target running a minimal Linux OS.
-We carry out this covert-channel in a semi-realistic scenario consisting in extracting the secret key of an AES-128 encryption algorithm based on the [**Tiny-AES**](https://github.com/kokke/tiny-AES-c) implementation.</div>
+We carry out this covert-channel in a semi-realistic scenario consisting in extracting the secret key of an AES-128 encryption algorithm based on the [**Tiny-AES**](https://github.com/kokke/tiny-AES-c) implementation.

 ## Content
 This repository contains:
 - A tutorial on how to setup the environement in order to reproduce the attack.